 The customer's "" is taken directly from your eCommerce platform or CRM via API.
-Most eCommerce platforms either allow or mandate that some sort of "I agree to receive marketing emails" checkbox will be present on the registration and/or checkout pages, and that preference is saved as a field in that customer's record in the platform.
-Remarkety will sync this information into the "Opt-in status" field in the contact.
+Most eCommerce platforms either allow or mandate some sort of: "I agree to receive marketing emails" checkbox.
+This checkbox is usually presented during the registration process and/or checkout pages and that preference is saved in the customer's record on the platform.
+Remarkety synchronizes this information and saves it as the "Opt-in status" field of each contact.

 Simple enough, but this field is usually not enough in order to decide whether we can send out an email to this customer!
 Reasons might be:

-1. This customer unsubscribed from within Remarkety, but did not change their marketing preference on your website
+1. Customer unsubscribed from a link in a email, but never changed their marketing preference on your website.

 2. The email address is invalid and/or repeatedly bounces

 5. You do not collect or don't care about the user preferences or from any reason do not have them on your platform

 Who will get an email?

 When Remarkety evaluates whether a user is ultimately "marketable" or not, we apply the following logic:

 2. By default, we will send only to users with an "Opt-in status" setting of "Yes" or "Unknown".

-This same logic is applied to calculate the number of billable customers, so changing the "marketing preference override" setting may lead to a higher (or lower) Remarkety subscription.
+This same logic is applied to calculate your billing (number of billable contacts), so overriding and ignoring the customers Opt-in preferences may lead to a higher (or lower) number of active subscribers.

 Transactional emails are not marketing emails, and therefor will always be sent to customers, disregarding their marketing preferences (Opt-in) or suppressions (except for technical suppressions such as bad email address).